Falmouth-Games-Academy/ga-computer-advice/readme.md

 We have separated our computer recommendations by course, which you will find below.

-We have also provided links to some pre-build PC's as this is one method of avoiding aditional costs due to the semiconductor shortage.
-The specs of these machines is generally what we would recommend for a PC and you are welcome to find the parts individually.
+We have also provided links to some pre-built PCs as this is one method of avoiding additional costs due to the semiconductor shortage.
+The specs of these machines is generally what we would recommend for a PC and you are welcome to find the parts individually, or look at alternative pre-build retailers.

 ## Game Development, Game Art, Computing for Games, Immersive Computing and Creative Virtual Reality